AGPT rural pathway

-If you're considering becoming a rural or remote general practitioner in Australia, you should choose an RACGP Fellowship.
 The Fellowship in Advanced Rural General Practice (FARGP) is a qualification awarded in addition to the vocational Fellowship of the RACGP (FRACGP)* and has pathways designed for both general practice registrars and experienced practising general practitioners (GPs).
 Candidates are given a maximum timeframe of four years to complete the requirements and achieve both the FRACGP and FARGP qualifications.

 GPs are an integral part of rural communities – the skills practised depend on the context in which they work and the specific needs of their community.